lorenzgerber/lorenzgerber.github.io/_posts/2018-11-18-setup-dev-environment-for-elixir-beacon.markdown

 service is of interest as it can provide anonymized information from sensitive datasets.
 Beacon is also part and has been chosen as a driver project of the [*Global Alliance for Genomics and Health*][ga-4-gh].

 The project repository is available on the [github][elixir-github].
 I use currently IntelliJ as IDE with Spring plugin.
-In IntelliJ project import is selected.
-The *pom* there are multiple *pom* files, hence the the option for recursive project file search should be activated.
+In IntelliJ, first project import is selected.
+Beacon uses Maven as build system.
+It is split into a core module and an application specific implementation module.
+Further, also a test module.
+On the *Project Import* screen, the option for recursive project file search should be activated, then all three modules are found and imported.

+With the Spring Plug-in for installed, IntelliJ will automatically recognize the projects as such and setup the build and run configuration accordingly.